cheynepierce/SalesforceStyleGuide/README.md

 ####Other considerations
 Do not create a new custom field when an equivalent field already exists.

-Make fields as specific as possible, so that they always track exactly one piece of information.
+Make fields as specific as possible, so that they always track exactly one piece of information, and don't function as a sort of catch-all field.

 ##<a name="workflow"></a>Workflow Rules